- Date : 13/09/2019

 ULIP Plan vs Mutual Fund

-The biggest difference lies in the fact that mutual funds do not offer a life cover; only ULIPs do.
+The biggest difference between ULIP and mutual fund lies in the fact that mutual funds do not offer a life cover; only ULIPs do.
 This is the money the insurance company promises your family in case of an untimely death.

 There are certain ULIP products in the market that offer an additional protection element through riders or inbuilt benefits.
 These types of ULIP products would best suit customers who are saving for a specific need and are worried that these needs might not be met in case they are not around in the future.
 An example would be saving for the child’s education.
 Some ULIP products offer a lump sum assured amount on the death of the parent to meet these needs.
 Additionally, the company continues to pay the fund’s premiums on the parent’s behalf.
 It also provides a regular income to the family for the rest of the policy tenure.

-ULIPs allow you tax deductions, as per Section 80C of the Income Tax Act.
+ULIP investment allows you tax deductions, as per Section 80C of the Income Tax Act.
 Whatever money you invest in a ULIP is deducted from your total taxable income.
 This then reduces the money you owe to the government as income tax.
-Mutual funds, on the other hand, do not always help you reduce taxes.
+Mutual fund investments, on the other hand, do not always help you reduce taxes.
 Only ELSS or Equity-Linked Saving Schemes give you such tax deductions.

 ULIP charges Vs Mutual Fund charges

-ULIPs and mutual funds may seem similar upfront—they both invest across different assets.
+ULIP investment and mutual fund investment may seem similar upfront—they both invest across different assets.
 However, both are structured in a different way, which is why the charges differ too.
 A mutual fund only charges for managing your money and as exit fee, which is the penalty for selling units soon after you invest in the scheme.
 ULIPs, on the other hand, levy charges under more heads.
 These include a premium allocation charge, administration charge and lastly, charges for managing the fund.
-The amount you invest in a ULIP also includes the insurance premium.
+The amount of ULIP investment also includes the insurance premium.
 This is often called a mortality charge.

 The Fund Management Charges for the ULIPs, however, are lower than Mutual Funds, being 1.35% and 2.5% respectively.
 Moreover, the insurance regulator IRDAI mandates that the total effective charges on ULIPs should not exceed 2.25%.
 This means, the total charges on a ULIP can never exceed what a mutual fund charges.